Vinzons

+Etymology

 The first recorded name of Vinzons was Tacboan and was later changed to Indan at which time the Mayor was Pedro Barbin.
 The town was then renamed "Vinzons" in honor of Wenceslao Q. Vinzons, then Governor of the province.
 He was the youngest delegate to the 1934 Philippine Constitutional Convention and a guerrilla leader martyred by the Japanese during World War II.

 History

 The town was established in 1581 by the Franciscan priests without a patron saint and without a church.
 In 1611, Fr.
 Juan de Losar, OFM built a church named after Saint Peter.
 Fr.
 Losar was the first Parish Priest of the church.
 In 1624, the whole town of Tacboan was relocated and it was called Indan where a new church was built with the same Patron Saint, St. Peter the Apostle.

-Vinzons has contributed priests and nuns to the Catholic Church more than any other town in the province.
-The town has also had more provincial elective officials than in any other town in the province.
-There was a time when all three candidates for governor hailed from Vinzons as when Dominador Asis, Fernando V. Pajarillo, and Wenceslao G. Vinzons, Jr. ran for governor in the elections of 1964.
-Before that, majority of the provincial governors came from Vinzons: Carlos Balce (1928-1931) Wenceslao Q. Vinzons (1937-1940), Carlos Ascutia (1944-1946), Regino Z. Guinto (1946-1947), Cayetano Vinzons (1958), Dominador Asis (1959-1963), Wenceslao G. Vinzons, Jr. (1964-1968), Fernando V. Pajarillo (who died while in office).

-Only one mayor, Jose Tacalan "Buding" Segundo, has accomplished to finish the three (3) terms.
-He was the only municipal mayor in this town who is from a rural barangay, which is Barangay Sabang.
-Another prominent mayor who served for two terms is Cesar Asis Cereno, who pushed for massive agricultural development in the countryside, particularly seaweeds production, which improved the living conditions of constituents in most fishing villages and island barangays.
-Agnes Mago Diezmo Ang (2010-2016) is the first lady mayor in the municipality.

 Geography

 Barangays

-Vinzons is politically subdivided into 19 barangays, listed here with their current Barangay Captains.
+Vinzons is politically subdivided into 19 barangays.
+Each barangay consists of puroks and some have sitios.

+Listed here with their current Barangay Captains.